Modern Cantonese w/ dim sum & creative cocktails. Elevated Chinatown dining, sister to Potluck Club. Great for dates & celebrations.

-Customers generally have a positive view, appreciating the trendy atmosphere and innovative Cantonese dishes, though a few find the food overly salty or unmemorable.
+Customers generally have a positive sentiment, frequently recommending it for its atmosphere and updated take on Cantonese cuisine.
+However, a few reviews mention dishes can be overly salty or unmemorable.

 Important Note